nektra/Deviare2/README.md

 `git clone --recursive`.
 If you already cloned without the `--recursive` option, you can complete the repository initialization with `git submodule update --init --recursive`.

+When pulling from this repository we recommend always appending `--recurse-submodules` to the command.
+This ensures the Deviare-InProc submodule is up to date with the HEAD of the Deviare2 branch.

 -------------
 # BUG REPORTS